Celebrate Snow with Winter Artwork from Park West Gallery

 Tis’ the season for cold weather and snow-covered grounds.
 While the bitter air and slushy roads make many people shudder, a pure white blanket of snow inspires many artists to pick up a brush.
-With its massive scope of artistic talent, Park West Gallery is home to numerous artists who have a unique take on wintery weather.
+With its massive scope of artistic talent, Park West Gallery is home to numerous artists who have a unique take on winter artwork.

 Even if the weather outside is frightful, enjoy delightful winter artwork from Park West Gallery artists: